 What you’ll learn about in this article

-- How to finance a solar panel system
+- How does a solar panel installation work?

 A note about pricing: gross vs. net costs